jkczyz/rust-lightning/lightning-c-bindings/README.md

    struct as their first argument.
 Free-standing functions are mapped simply as `function_name` and take the relevant mapped type arguments.

-   Functions may return a reference to an underlying Rust object with a mapped struct or an owned Rust object with the same.
-The mapped struct contains a flag to indicate if the pointed-to Rust object is owned or only a reference, and the object's corresponding free function will Do The Right Thing based on the flag.
-In order to determine the expected return type, you should reference the Rust documentation for the function.
+   Functions which return `&OpaqueRustType` and which return `OpaqueRustType` are both mapped to a function returning an owned wrapper struct.
+The `_underlying_ref` flag (see above) will be set to indicate that the pointed-to Rust object is owned or only a reference.
+Thus, when implementing a function which Rust will call or calling a Rust function, you should check the Rust documentation for the function to determine which behavior is expected.

    Similarly, when a function takes an `Option<RustType>` as a parameter or a return value, the C type is the same as if it took only `RustType`, with the `inner` field set to NULL to indicate